Updated: Mar 23

-Halloween is much larger celebrated in the U.S.A, which has grew and grew since the traditions first arrived in North America with the waves of Irish immigrants, here in Edinburgh check out http://www.whatsoninedinburgh.co.uk/events/halloween/ for more information on venues embracing the festival.
+Halloween is much larger celebrated in the U.S.A, which has grown and grown since the traditions first arrived in North America with the waves of Irish immigrants, here in Edinburgh check out http://www.whatsoninedinburgh.co.uk/events/halloween/ for more information on venues embracing the festival.

-There is also going to be chills and thrills at Linlithgow Palace with the Linlithgow Ex-Fear-Ience.
+There are also going to be chills and thrills at Linlithgow Palace with the Linlithgow Ex-Fear-Ience.
 Are you brave enough?

-The Beltane Fire society presents the annual Celtic Samhuinn Fire Festival at Parliament Square.
+The Beltane Fire Society presents the annual Celtic Samhuinn Fire Festival at Parliament Square.
 Celebrating the end of Summer and the beginning of Winter.
 If you haven't been to one of the Beltane Fire Society Celtic festivals.
 I would highly recommend it!
-The evening is sure to be one filled with entertainment, costumes and music.
+The evening is sure to be filled with entertainment, costumes, and music.